maygod/MMG-for-TraderPlus/ReadMe.txt

 Do not overwrite the files.
-copy and paste into the file.
+Copy and paste into the existing file.
-don't forget to add a comma after the square bracket },
+Don't forget to add a comma after the square bracket },

+Não substitua os arquivos.
+Copie e cole no arquivo existente.
+Não se esqueça de adicionar uma vírgula após o colchete },